Share Scotland 2022

 Our events are open to everyone and relevant to all levels of staff, from new joiners right through to senior executives.
 This creates a vibrant mix which promotes innovation, sharing of best practice and drives the modernisation of public services.

-Our events are included in our membership and partnership packages.
+Attendance is included in our membership and partnership packages.
 A fee may apply for non-members.
-Please see event details for more information.
+Please see individual event registration details for more information.

 Public sector – contact Poppy Whelan.